variia/openwrt-config/README.rst

 The scripts are numbered to indicate order of importance as well as dependency.
 Some of them rely on settings already in place and/or loaded by another script.

+The ``SUBNET`` variable is actually an IP address of a subnet you want to assign to the router.
+The ``MASK`` is, what will define the subnet length and the available addresses in it, which will be served by the router.
+While I understand, that it is a bit confusing, I thought it is better than any other I could come up with at the time.

 The scripts are not executable on purpose, you can always pass them as shell arguments:

 .. code::